 Ward 1 is the place for detention of dangerous criminals.
 Alireza Shir Mohammadi was murdered in this suite.
 So, the new place is not safe for the imprisoned protesters who are suspected of being victims of Coronavirus.

-Ward 1 of the Greater Tehran Penitentiary has 10 sections and a suite which was used to punish prisoners who clashed and fought with other inmates or had drugs with them.
+Ward 1 of the Great Tehran Penitentiary has 10 sections and a suite which was used to punish prisoners who clashed and fought with other inmates or had drugs with them.
 Since 2017, this suite has been used to detain political prisoners.
 This suite has less facilities compared to other sections.
 The inmates detained in this suite do not have access to the prison’s store, either.

 The closed space of prison, low quality of food, lack of medical and health resources, overcrowded rooms, and emergence of victims of Coronavirus in some prisons, have caused serious concern among prisoners and their families.